Rangers back on track with Aberdeen win

+Rangers boss Walter Smith was satisfied following the 2-0 win over Aberdeen.
 "After a disappointing home result on Wednesday (defeat to Hibernian), it was important that we won today's game," Smith told BBC Radio Scotland.

 "We did so and I thought, in the first half especially, we played very well."

 "We're just delighted that we've managed to win what was always going to be a tough game," said Smith.
 "No team loses in the manner Aberdeen did last weekend at Celtic Park and then come to Ibrox and set their stall out in the same manner.

 "Today, they stuck to their task throughout the 90 minutes.